knative/docs/docs/install/knative-with-operators.md

 The field `spec.manifests` is used to specify one or multiple URL links of Knative Serving component.
 Do not forget to add the valid URL of the Knative network ingress plugin.
 Knative Serving component is still tightly-coupled with a network ingress plugin in the operator.
 As in the above example, you can use `net-istio`.
-The list of URLs is order critical.
+The ordering of the URLs is critical.
 Put the manifest you want to apply first on the top.

 {{< /tab >}}